Peej11/mainsail-installer/README.md

 * ~~Installer will only report a wireless IP address at the end.
 If you have a wired connection, it won\'t display an address.~~
 * ~~Error detection isn\'t terribly robust.~~
 * There are not currently any default configs for V0 or V1.
 Wget will fail in these instances.
+* If you try to use a PiCam, mjpg-streamer will fail to start.
+Enable the camera with `sudo raspi-config` and restart.

 # To Do List
 * ~~Clean up `printer.cfg` handling~~